davidpham87/map_pictures/Python/README.md

 ## Note
 Any format of image are resized (ie. portrait but also 3/2 format pictures).
 The truncation or crop are taken from the middle of the pictures.

+The pictures are resized to 640 and 480.